-Coveted for its softness and warmth, yak hair is highly desirable for its cashmere-like qualities.
-Known for their strength, durability, natural water resistance, and unique cultural heritage, yaks serve as a valuable source of luxurious, high-quality fibers.
+Coveted for its softness and warmth, yak down is highly desirable for its cashmere-like qualities.
+Known for their strength, durability, natural water resistance, and unique cultural heritage, yaks serve as a valuable source of both luxurious, high-quality down and rugged outer hair.

 Thinking about owning a herd for fiber production?
 Read on to learn more about these 7 things to know about yak fiber.

-- The right yak for you will depend on your needs and objectives, as the quality of fibers produced by yaks is determined by both genetics and the environment.
-For example, a high-producing yak may yield less during warmer winters.
-Yet even in the coldest climates, genetics will determine the quality of down.
+- The right yak for you will depend on your needs and objectives, as the quality of fiber produced by yaks is determined by both genetics and the environment.
+For example, a high fiber-producing yak may yield less during warmer winters.
+Yet even in the coldest climates, genetics will determine the quality of their down.

-- Hand-spinning and homestead use require a very specific kind of farm yak, with excellent low-micron fiber and larger hairs that can easily be separated by hand for removing these from down fiber.
+- Hand-spinning and homestead use require a very specific kind of farm yak, with excellent low-micron fiber and larger hairs that can easily be separated by hand for removal from down fiber.

 - On breeder farms, choosing the right bull is important to maintain quality for future generations.
 Overall fiber production and quality are traits that will be passed down to offspring.

-- Our herd has all types of fiber, from rug-making yaks with thick, coarse hair, to farm yak with high-end down for luxury wearables.
+- Our herd has all types of useable fiber, from rug-making yaks with thick, coarse outer hair, to fiber farm yaks with high-end down for luxury wearables.

 - Yaks are efficient grazers and put less strain on local resources than cattle.
 Because yaks have multiple uses, can withstand harsh climates and are a smaller bovine, they provide a sustainable and eco-friendly material that can be harvested without damaging the environment.